StarterInc/StackGenPRO/README.md

 # Starter StackGen PRO

-Starter StackGen PRO is the Professional version of Starter StackGen Service generation toolkit.
+Starter StackGen PRO is the Professional version of Starter StackGen.

 Starter StackGen PRO adds the following features to the Standard Starter StackGen product: